-The purpose of WACAN is to identify and share information on key issues affecting Western Australian CaLD communities and to facilitate the development and promotion of strategic responses through either a whole of government approach or individual agency responses.
+The purpose of the WA Across-Government Network (WACAN) is to identify and share information on key issues affecting WA's culturally and linguistically diverse (CaLD) communities and to facilitate the development and promotion of strategic responses through either a whole of government approach or individual agency responses.

 The aims of the network are to:

 - facilitate cross-departmental collaboration

 - share good practice stories

 - where possible, propose workable strategies to help ensure improved service delivery approaches for CaLD consumers.